joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5614009/2024/07/03/ipswich-town-greaves-philogene/

 **Enzo Barrenechea to Aston Villa: The Athletic 500 transfer ratings**\
-`As part of The Athletic 500, we analyse and rate Enzo Barrenechea's move to Aston Villa.`\
+`As part of The Athletic 500, we analyse and rate Enzo Barrenechea's move to Aston Villa`\
 https://nytimes.com/athletic/5590391/2024/07/03/enzo-barrenechea-aston-villa-transfer-rating/

 **Why England lost their set-piece superpower: Bad deliveries, flawed routines and the Maguire factor**\